Are you ready to finally learn how to hit a driver and start playing your best golf yet?

 Widen Your Stance

 Since the club is so much longer, you do need a wider stance to stay balanced throughout your swing.
-Don’t overdo it, you only need to slightly widen your stance so that your feet are wider than your shoulders.
+With an iron swing you want your feet shoulder width apart, but you need them wider with a driver.

 Also, I recommend positioning both of your feet slightly open.
-This will allow you to get more turns and activate your lower body more than if your feet were square at address.
-Just watch Tiger’s latest swing to see what I’m talking about.
+This will allow you to get more hip and shoulder turn to produce more swing speed.

 A wider stance will also make it easier to get into the Reverse K position and get plenty of weight shift.
 Not to mention, it will help with accuracy as you won’t need to swing longer to try and hit it farther.